 It wasn’t until I started studying at the Tai Sophia Institute at the end of 2008, that I connected a spiritual tradition to the cycles of the Earth in such a powerful way that it changed the course of my life.
 This was when I truly began my healing journey.
 Through my graduate studies, I learned about the ancient East Asian traditions of 5 Element Acupuncture, Taoism and using the I Ching, which all deeply resonated with me.
 This connection to the seasons and the cycles of the Earth was profound for me in relation to life, relationships, and my own wellness.
 Awareness of cycles and circles and interconnection became a main focal point.

 My Reiki training and journey is one that I like to discuss with as much clarity as possible- I am a white woman teaching a Japanese energetic healing tradition, based in the ancient Shinto spirituality in Japan, which, depending on who you talk to, has been westernized and has a lot of history and lineages over just the past 100+ years.
 How do I justify this?
 I didn’t plan on practicing, sharing, and teaching Reiki when I learned it!
 I was in a “growth period” of life- big change and healing was taking place.
 My daughter was two years old, and my husband was deep in the energetic family/generational pattern of depression, anxiety, and alcoholism.
 I took my Yoga/Reiki training at a time when I needed something to help me, my daughter, and my family.
-During this time, I was able to connect with a higher source/energy through my Reiki attunements and classes.
+During this time, I was able to connect with a higher source/energy through my Reiki Reiju (meditations to learn Reiki with my teacher) and classes.
 The beauty and simplicity of Reiki- the ease of connecting with it with a teacher, and the way that it brings people together in community, as well as the ease of supporting people in the release of old energy and patterns is what keeps me connecting to and sharing this Japanese tradition.
 During my year of learning Reiki, I was able to start to let go of some of my energetic and family/generational pattern of codependency and, in the middle of it all, as a family, we went through “rock bottom” in a sense, which was the transformation and change our family needed.
-I was able to handle it all (with a 2.5 year old daughter) and continue to grow, because of the work I had been doing through grad school, yoga, and Reiki.
+I was able to handle it all (with a 2.5 year old daughter) and continue to grow, because of the work I had been doing through my graduate school program and practices, yoga, and Reiki.

 My husband and I had family who could help support us financially during this time, though I was going through my yoga and Reiki training on a discount and a payment plan, and my acupuncturist of 3 years was offering me a deep sliding scale discount (which is why I offer payment options).
 During this time, I didn’t have family living in our town, and I leaned on and survived by the help of my friends, specifically the moms I had met in prenatal yoga and new moms groups.
 Community, energy work, and connection to source through Reiki (which was opening up my intuition, though I didn’t even know it was), is what got me through on a spiritual and mental health level.
 Alanon (12-step meetings for people affected by alcoholism) was also a community of support that helped get me through this very challenging time.